 Frankie always said that “it is all about the music” and for the Lindy Hop to remain vibrant, we need the energy of new young musicians.
-We hope that Frankie would have been delighted to have these young musicians.
+We hope that Frankie would have been delighted to have these young musicians celebrate his 100th.

 The JLCYO, collaborating with professional artists and a choir of high school singers from New York City public schools, performed sacred music by jazz legend Duke Ellington at Carnegie Hall’s Stern Auditorium/Perelman Stage on Sunday, March 23, 2014 and have also appeared at Dizzy’s Club.

 The Jazz at Lincoln Center Youth Orchestra (JLCYO) consists of 20 talented and dedicated high school students in the tri-state area (NY, NJ, CT).
 Members have the opportunity to enhance their musical education with the finest professional training and performance opportunities.
 The JLCYO rehearses weekly in the state-of-the-art Frederick P. Rose Hall, home of Jazz at Lincoln Center.
 During these rehearsals, students learn big band repertoire and performance techniques from JLCYO Director Vincent Gardner, as well as members of the Jazz at Lincoln Center Orchestra and Jazz at Lincoln Center’s Managing & Artistic Director, Wynton Marsalis.
 For the Savoy Ball performance, the JLCYO will be led by Matt Butterman.